lukasoppermann/veare-pre-next/storage/app/articles/-easy-deployment-via-git.md

 ## The setup: git on our web server

 Of course you will need to have `ssh` access to connect to your server via the command line and the web server needs git installed.
-If you have a medium web server (shared hosting is often fine) you probably have or can get ssh access.
+If you have at least a medium priced web server (shared hosting is often fine) you probably have or can get `ssh` access.

-**Ssh key on server**
+### ssh keys

 - setup bare repository
 - add hook